 Read MoreMany operators incorrectly start their LGD experience by purchasing, training, and using just one dog at a time.
 They usually find out sooner than later, they should have bought two dogs or more to start.
 To be used successfully as guardians of livestock, LGDs should be run in pairs or more.

-Read MoreI became what I term as an accidental Shetland sheep farmer.
+Read MoreI became what I term an accidental Shetland sheep farmer.
 Why do I say that?
-Well, sheep were not something we had considered for our small homestead.
+Sheep were not something we had considered for our small homestead.

 Read MoreIn 2004, there were fewer than 100 Barbados Blackbelly sheep in the U.S.